Thesamuel01/Thesamuel01/README.md

   🌱 I'm Learning Web Development at Trybe

-  💻 I've been studying Programming since 2021, but I also want to learn about DevOps and Cyber Security.
+  💻 I've been studying programming since 2021.
+I'm currently specializing in back-end, but I also enjoy learning about DevOps and Cybersecurity.

   🎓 I graduated in electrical engineering